11061055/goleveldb_server/README.md

 will be saved in directory /data/app/leveldb/db/LEVELDB_PORT

-So you can deploy many instances using different LEVELDB_PORT
+So you can deploy many instances using serveral LEVELDB_PORT

+Run this way: export LEVELDB_PORT=8880 && ./goleveldb_server
 ```

 ## Get data